HandsOnDataViz/book/docs/HandsOnDataViz.md

 this, your work may become meaningless.

-This book does not intend to cover statistical data analysis, since many excellent resources already address this expansive field of study.\[TODO: cite open-access resources\].
+This book does not intend to cover statistical data analysis, since many excellent resources already address this expansive field of study.[18]
 Instead, this chapter offers several common-sense strategies to make meaningful comparisons while you analyze your data, in order to help you design true and insightful visualizations that tell your story.
-You will learn to [precisely use comparison words](comparison-words.html), why and how [to normalize your data](normalize.html), and advice on watching out for [biased comparisons](biased-comparisons.html).
+You will learn to [precisely choose words when describing comparisons](describe-comparisons.html), why and how [to normalize your data](normalize.html), and advice on watching out for [biased comparisons](biased-comparisons.html).

-Precisely Use Comparison Words
+Precisely Describe Comparisons
 ------------------------------

-TODO: Consider alternative section name: “Precisely Describe Comparisons” or “Describe Comparisons with Precision” or “Use Comparison Words Precisely”

 Sometimes we make poor comparisons because we fail to clarify our meaning of commonly-used words that can have different definitions.